-After spending a few weeks in this small, yet wondrous country, there are a few things I wish I would have known before traveling to Cambodia, all which would have made my exploring here easier.
+After spending a few weeks in this small, yet wondrous country, there are a few Cambodia travel tips I wish I would have known before visiting, all which would have made my exploring here easier.

 Because I didn’t do that and got completely screwed over.

-Thus, I would like to reminisce on my mistakes and what I learned so you can understand some things you should definitely know before traveling to Cambodia to make it all go smoother.
+Thus, I would like to reminisce on my mistakes and what I learned so you can understand some things you should definitely know before traveling to Cambodia to make your trip effortless.

-So, if you’re planning a trip to Cambodia, here are some bits of information you should know before traveling here to make your trip easier:
+So, if you’re planning a trip to Southeast Asia and stopping in this cool country, here are some bits of information to keep in mind.

 1. Everything is in US dollars.